 Yes - Anyone registered who is 17 years of age or younger on the day of the walk must be accompanied by an adult (18 or over) who is also registered on the walk and an indemnity form, confirming that the adult is responsible for them must be signed on the day.

 Yes - Many of our canine friends enjoy Pendle Pub Walk.

 Of course dogs need to be keep on a lead around livestock.
 Also, most pubs will allow dogs on their premises, but please keep them away from any food/restaurant areas.

 "Won't the pubs be too busy?"

-Having two starting points means that the walkers are more spread out
+Having three starting points means that the walkers are more spread out

 "Isn't this just a big pub-crawl?"

 The answer to that is so long and complex and has been discussed - boisterously - at length - a lot!

 Yes?
 No?
 Maybe?
 This is the way I see it...
 This event is to raise money for charity.
 The pubs just act as way-points on the walk for people to have a break.
 You don't have to go in the pubs on the route, and if you do, you don't have to drink alcohol.
 You have the freedom to do as you like.
 The only thing that we require... is that you get sponsored to do it.